 Thanks for stopping by!
 Who am I?
 Well, I wasn’t always a blogging, crazy mother runner working her way to buff-ville.
 Somewhere in a land far, far away I was a skinny, late blooming nerd-tastic girl.
-I met my hubby shortly after high school and we’ve been married almost fourteen years now.
+I met my hubby shortly after high school and we’ve been married almost seventeen years now.
 Early on, we both loved to workout, and one of my first ‘real’ jobs after years in the restaurant biz, I worked at a fitness company.
 Actually, I went in to get information on becoming a certified trainer and ended up working for the company for three (or was it four?) years.
 Fast forward life, two kids, and lots of food & drink, and my vain ambition to become some amateur body builder was quickly replaced by stretch marks and everything but staying in shape.

 That’s not true.
 Round is a shape.
 Fast forward even more years (let’s just jump right to 2010).
 The biggest workout I was getting involved holding my core in long enough to get the Spanx up.
 Hmmm, sausage suit anyone?
 Early 2011, I was struck with the reality that I weighed the same as I did a full nine months pregnant with my son.
 By this time, our son was getting ready to turn fifteen, so the whole baby fat logic wasn’t so logical.
 Not to mention our daughter was a freshman in high school and I can’t even begin to go into all the things teen girls have to deal with nowadays.
 Having a mother who grumbled about her weight and health was not an option.
 It took me a couple few months of trying to get it together to actually start getting it together.
 My first attempts at running were miserable and it was easy to come up with excuses between being asthmatic and super anemic (one doctor told me I could marinade myself in iron and it wouldn’t do me any good), not to mention busy – any woman that gets things done is busy, right?